nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/AQUARIUM_JS_DIRECTORIES.md

 mkdir scripts
 ```

-Then move all CSS files into that directory with the `mv` command.
+Then move all Javascript files into that directory with the `mv` command.
 The pattern is always the following.

 > **TIP:** When you see curly braces like this in documentation, it usually means _"place your text here, but without the curly braces"_